A Pop-Up Survey on Your Website: Everything You Need to Know

-Or, you can show survey pop-ups to those who’ve already been on your website.
+Alternatively, you can show survey pop-ups to those who’ve already been on your website.

 Pop-Ups Can Help You to Get Rid Of Your Jumble

 A whole bunch of things you have on your website can turn off each of your visitors.
-And if you do a static survey on such a page, it won’t do better.
+So, if you do a static survey on such a page, it won’t do better.
 That’s why we highly recommend using pop-ups, especially survey pop-ups to declutter your website appearance.